tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-File-Request.md

 ### Status Code
  A successful operation returns status code 200 (OK).

- For information about status codes, see [Status and Error Codes](https://msdn.microsoft.com/library/azure/dd179382.aspx).

 ### Response Headers
  The response for this operation includes the following headers.
 The response may also include additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](http://go.microsoft.com/fwlink/?linkid=150478).